 In simplex mode, data moves only in one direction similar to a one-way street.
 The direction of flow never changes.
 In simplex mode, a device just only sends or receives data.
 It cannot be able to perform both actions.
 Examples of Simplex modes are Radio and TV transmission, keyboard, etc.

-Advantages and Disadvantages of Simplex Mode
+Advantages and Disadvantages of Simplex Data Transmission Modes

 |Enquire full capacity of the channel during data transmission||Don’t support two-way communication|